 A Boy Called Hope by Lara Williamson

 Year 6 students will love this highly original and interesting peek into the life of Dan Hope and his dysfunctional family.
-Touching and thought-provoking, it is an excellent book to read after Wonder and a great book to discuss with Year 6 pupils in PSHE.
+Touching and thought-provoking, it is an excellent book to read after Wonder and a great book to discuss with Year 6 students in PSHE.
 This story is a brilliant study of family relationships and changing friendships.

 Family